Constraining the potential of the Milky Way using stellar streams and the Inverse Time Integration method: Acknowledgements

 We would like to thank Jordi Miralda-Escudé for his guidance and advice during the early stages of this project.
 We also thank the \textit{Gaia} Project Scientist Support Team and the \textit{Gaia} Data Processing and Analysis Consortium (DPAC) for the development of the \texttt{pygaia} Python toolkit.

 This work is supported by National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801), 111 project (No.\ B20019), and the science research grants from the China Manned Space Project (No.CMS-CSST-2021-A03).
-We acknowledge the sponsorship from Yangyang Development Fund.
+We also acknowledge the support of NSFC(12273021), the National Key R\&D Programme of China (2023YFA1605600, 2023YFA1605601) and the Yangyang Development Fund.
 The computation of this work is done on the \textsc{Gravity} supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.